GITxINIT/course/01. Git gud at solo git/README.md

 - `git add` adds files to the git index
 - `git commit` introduces an annotated change to the history that contains whatever has been added to the git index

-### Whoa, this looks too complicated, I just want something like `git save`
+### I just want something like `git save`
 Why are there two commands for saving? `git` actually has a different way of keeping track of repository states than you might expect.
 Let us have a repository with 4 recorded states (they are called commits): `s0`, `s1`, `s2`, `s3`.
 In such case, the git history looks like that:

 ```
 s0 -> s1 -> s2 -> s3 -> git index
 ```

-You can look at the `git index` as a part of the repository history that still hasn't become official.
+You can look at the `git index` as a commit that is not finalized.
+  - It contains things that will be committed when you run `git commit`
+  - It IS NOT your working directory and can contain different files
-  - You can add file changes to the git index with `git add` command or remove file changes from it with the `git reset` command.
+  - You can add files to the git index with `git add <path>`
-If you have some changes in you git index (they're called `staged changes`) and you run `git commit` and provide a commit message, the repository history will become the following:
+  - You can remove files from the git index with `git reset <path>` If you have some changes in you git index (they're called `staged changes`) and you run `git commit` and provide a commit message, the repository history will become the following:

 ```